tessalt/coffeescriptbook/book.md

 # => "BANANAS"
 ```

-One of the convenient things about coffeescript is that we can make a new array and loop through it all in one line:
+One of the convenient things about CoffeeScript is that we can make a new array and loop through it all in one line:

 ```
 for fruit in ["apples", "oranges", "bananas"]